-Baked in a hot oven, these chicken leg quarters emerge with wonderfully browned skin and juicy meat.
+Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat.
 It's an easy, hands-off recipe that practically cooks itself.

 Ingredients